 The association is governed by its members via a general management organ (the General Assembly), which elects the administration organ (the Board) for a period of three years.
-The chairperson of the TEPSA Board is Prof Dr Micheal Kaeding, Jean Monnet Chair ad personam at the University of Duisburg-Essen.
-The Secretary General, responsible for the daily management of the association, is Prof Dr Jaap de Zwaan, Lector in European Integration at the The Hague University for Applied Sciences and Emeritus Professor of European Union Law at Erasmus University Rotterdam.
-TEPSA’s Brussels office employs 3 to 5 staff members.
-The organisation has diverse sources of funding, which can be categorised under four pillars: membership fees, co-financed joint activities, EU funded projects such as PONT and FEUTURE, and studies for the European Parliament.
+The chairperson of the TEPSA Board is Prof.Lucia Mokrá, Dean of the Faculty of Social and Economic Sciences of Comenius University in Bratislava.
+The Secretary General, responsible for the daily management of the association, is Jim Cloos.
+TEPSA’s Brussels office employs six to eight staff members and it coordinates TEPSA’s daily management.
+The organisation has diverse sources of funding, which can be categorised under four pillars: membership fees, co-financed joint activities, EU-funded projects, such as PONT and FEUTURE, and studies for the European Parliament.

 TEPSA’s flagship event, the TEPSA Pre-Presidency Conference, is a bi-annual forum in which TEPSA member institutes discuss the priorities of the incoming Council Presidency and other topics relevant to the current and future EU agenda with representatives from national and European political institutions, civil society, the media and academia.
 TEPSA provides its input by formulating and presenting recommendations to the incoming Presidency and to the EU more broadly.

 TEPSA is currently involved in different EU-Funded Projects:

 - TEPSA is a recipient of the Citizens, Equality, Rights and Values Programme Operating Grant, aimed at bringing the EU closer to its citizens.